hidro-iri/Borinot/software/2_eagle_mpc_installation.md

 make -j6
 sudo make install
 ```
 > :warning: **KNOWN ISSUE**: :warning:
 ``` bash
 CMake Error in eagle_mpc_ros/eagle_mpc_controller/CMakeLists.txt:
 Imported target "eagle_mpc" includes non-existent path "/usr/lib/x86_64-linux-gnu/cmake/yaml-cpp/../../../../../include"
 ```
 > In case the compilation throws this error, the include path in the `/usr/lib/x86_64-linux-gnu/cmake/yaml-cpp/yaml-cpp-config.cmake` file must be changed.
 > Change line 8, where the path is set to the following: `set(YAML_CPP_INCLUDE_DIR "${YAML_CPP_CMAKE_DIR}/../../../../include")`.
 > :warning: **Problem with the system locale** :warning: The Yaml parser uses the `std::stod` function to convert a string to a double.
 This function is locale dependant.
 Be sure to have set a locale that uses `.` as a decimal separator.
 To make sure of it you can run:
 ``` bash
 export LC_NUMERIC="en_US.UTF-8"
 ```

-## Part 3: Running examples
+## Part 3: Running example

+> :warning: A monitor connected to the computer is required to run this example

 As this library contains Python bindings to its C++ code, we can run a python-based example.
 1. Open viewer in one terminal (Ctrl + T)